gazebosim/gz-sim/tutorials/light_config.md

 \page light_config Light config

-This tutorial gives an introduction to Ignition Gazebo's service `/world/<world name>/light_config`.
+This tutorial gives an introduction to Gazebo's service `/world/<world name>/light_config`.
 This service will allow to modify lights in the scene.

 # Modifying lights